silshack/fall2013/_posts/erholmes/2013-09-09-erinh-turtle.md

 categories: post
 ---

 For my first turtle, I made the Olympic rings.
-I'm hoping to avoid litigation from the IOC since I'm using it for my education.
-My code and screenshot are below.
+I'm hoping to avoid litigation from the IOC since I'm using it for educational purposes.
+My code and a link to the screenshot are below.

 ```python
 #olympic rings